Capecitabine (Xeloda ®)

-Less common side effects
+Less common side effects of capecitabine

 Back to top

-Changes in the way your heart works
+Changes in the way the heart works

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top